ElMilos/SUI/README.md

 # 🧠 AI DAO Operator on SUI
-**An autonomous AI agent acting as a DAO participant on the SUI blockchain — MVP in 48 hours.**
+**An autonomous AI agent acting as a DAO participant on the SUI blockchain — MVP**

 ---